This post may contain affiliate links. Please read my disclosure and privacy policy.

 “I use this all the time, thanks to you mentioning it on Instagram!
 I’m so grateful for all the tips and tricks you share.
 My son is egg-free, and this flax egg recipe is a game changer.” – Ramona

 - Flax seeds.
-Your flax seeds must be ground, so if you buy whole flax seeds from the store, you’ll need to use a coffee grinder to break them down finely.
-Luckily, it’s easy to buy ground flaxseed at the store now, too.
+Your flax seeds must be ground, so if you buy whole flax seeds from the store, you’ll need to use a coffee grinder to break them down into a fine powder.
+Luckily, it’s now easy to buy ground flaxseed at the store.

 - Water.
 Adding liquid to the ground flax will help it gel and turn into a gooey egg substitute in minutes.
 In my experience, using hot water will make the flax egg gel faster than cool water, but either option will work.